Lovesong (The Cure song): Year-end charts

+Certifications

 Other versions

-The track has been covered by Jes in various trance and acoustic styles, as well as the Brunettes for the 2008 American Laundromat Records tribute album Just Like Heaven – a tribute to The Cure.
-The song has also been covered by the bands A Perfect Circle (as a mashup with "Diary of a Madman"), Good Charlotte, the Deluxtone Rockets, Jack Off Jill, Snake River Conspiracy, Azam Ali/Niyaz, Death Cab for Cutie, Anberlin, Seafood (who released their cover of the song as a single in June 2007) and Fordirelifesake.
+American trance singer Jes has covered the song in various trance and acoustic styles, releasing her own cover version in 2009, and included in her 2010 album High Glow.
+The song was covered by the Brunettes for the 2008 American Laundromat Records tribute album Just Like Heaven – a tribute to The Cure.
+It has also been covered by the bands A Perfect Circle (as a mashup with "Diary of a Madman"), Good Charlotte, the Deluxtone Rockets, Jack Off Jill, Snake River Conspiracy, Azam Ali/Niyaz, Death Cab for Cutie, Anberlin, Seafood (who released their cover of the song as a single in June 2007) and Fordirelifesake.
 Canadian musical duo Dala recorded their cover of the song on the 2005 album Angels & Thieves.
 Canadian psychobilly band the Brains recorded their version of the song in 2014 on their The Cover Up EP.
 Dutch indie band This Beautiful Mess recorded a version for a compilation of 80's cover hits.

-Solo artists have performed covers as well, such as Tori Amos during several live performances, most famously on the radio station KROQ-FM.
+Other solo artists have performed covers as well, such as Tori Amos during several live performances, most famously on the radio station KROQ-FM.
 Naimee Coleman included an interpretation of the song on her 2001 album Bring Down The Moon.
 Voltaire released an acoustic cover on his album Then and Again.
 It was also covered by Maltese singer Ira Losco, found on her 2007 unplugged album Unmasked.
 Japanese singer Immi included a cover of the song on her debut album Switch.
 American folk singer Mariee Sioux covered the song for the tribute album Perfect as Cats: A Tribute to The Cure in 2008.
 British singer Adele included a bossa nova cover of the song on her second album, 21, which peaked at #18 on Billboard's Smooth Jazz Songs chart.
 Nina Sky covered this song on their 2010 EP The Other Side.

 The song was covered by Captain during a BBC Radio 2 live session with Dermot O'Leary.
 The American Indie-pop band Koufax covered it in several live apparitions.

 The Big Pink provided a cover of "Lovesong" for The Cure tribute album Pictures of You: A Tribute to Godlike Geniuses The Cure, which was made available with the 25 February 2009 issue of NME.